Why Does My Tattoo Feel Hot?

 Often, infections are accompanied by more than one symptom.
 If your tattoo is hot and you’re also experiencing one of the following signs, you should reach out to a medical professional:

-- Swelling: New tattoos generally swell a bit, but swelling should diminish after a few days, not increase.
+- Swelling: New tattoos generally swell a bit, though swelling should diminish after a few days, not increase.

 - Blistering: Your tattoo should not experience blistering at any time.
 Pay attention to red or raised sores filled with fluid, which are a sign of infection.